stockpickslk/stockpickslk-github.io/_posts/2024-07-11-blog-post-title-from-file-name.md

 ### Update July 24th

-The ASI rebounded from the support level at 11,540 and is likely to retest this level.
+The ASI rebounded from the support level at 11,540 and is **likely to retest this level**.
 Additionally, there is trendline support at 11,500.
 It is important to note that the previous support at 11,800 has now become resistance due to the recent drop below this level.

 ---